1970 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-PR66 Red specimens sell for $1,290, reflecting both their scarcity and the dramatic visual impact of the doubling error.
-The FS-102 cameo version’s frosted design contrasting sharply with mirror fields adds another layer of appeal; while the Deep Cameo version represents the ultimate fusion of minting error and proof coin craftsmanship.
+PR66 Red specimens sell for $1,290, reflecting both their scarcity and the dramatic visual impact of the overlapping date configuration.
+The FS-102 Cameo version, with its frosted design contrasting sharply with mirror fields, adds another layer of appeal.
+The Deep Cameo version represents the ultimate fusion of minting error and proof coin craftsmanship.

 1970-S DDO LD/SD Penny FS-102 (RD) Price/Grade Chart